ACID Properties of DBMS Explained with Examples

 Durability means that once a transaction is completed in a database, its changes are saved permanently, even if there’s a system failure or power outage afterward.
 This ensures that data is safe and won’t be lost unexpectedly.

-Example of Durability
+Example of Durability in Database Recovery

 - Imagine you just completed a money transfer of $100 from your savings to your checking account.